szabgab/rust.code-maven.com/pages/how-to-handle-overflow.md

 ![](examples/overflow/src/main.rs)

+## The 20-year-old bug in binary search caused by overflow

+John Corbett pointed at the  "Implementation Issues" section of [Binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm) where it is discussed that an overflow bug has existed in most of the implementations of the Binary search for way too many years.
+Very interesting discussion.

 ## Conclusion

 One needs to think hard what **should** happen when a variable holding an integer is changed to an unsupported value and then there are several ways to handle them.

 I have not checked what is the runtime impact of using either of the above solutions.